patricia-9000/eccsmith/README.md

         log to specified file (default: run.log)
     -p, --probes
-        number of different DRAM locations to try each pattern on (default: 3)
+        number of different DRAM locations to try each pattern on (default: 3) -e, --effective-patterns
+        number of effective hammering patterns to be found for a run to end before its runtime limit (default: 3)
 ```